lter/LTER-core-metabase/docs/dbeaver.md

 # Guide to DBeaver

 DBeaver is a database manager.
-Unlike pgAdmin, the database manager shipped with PostgreSQL, DBeaver lets you add rows in its GUI without writing any SQL.
+DBeaver lets you add rows in its GUI without writing any SQL.
 This guide walks you through a number of basic tasks commonly encountered in managing LTER-core-metabase.

 ## Installation